What we grow / Vegetables / Garlic

 In the soils of Tasmania’s south east and the north are where the vast majority of Tasmanian garlic is grown.
 Together with the abundance of fresh clean water, the cool temperate climate allows garlic to ripen slowly and mature with sweetness and full of flavour.

 Tasmania garlic production annually is relatively small and contributes 3% of national production.
-National production worth $29 million.
+National production is worth $21 million.
 Tasmanian garlic is sold in the local market.

 Trade data